5qw/yest/README.md

 # yest - Discord BOT
 yest is my actual personal project im developing in my free time.
 Basically a little discord bot to learn things with discord and javascript.
-Im going to be adding features that i think interesting
+Im going to be adding features that i think interesting || Downtime of bot + api's used on: [Status page](https://killmself.betteruptime.com)
 <br><br>
 Actual features:
  - Say command